Procedures of the United States Congress: How bills become laws

 Bills may be introduced by any member of either house.
 However, the Constitution provides that: "All bills for raising Revenue shall originate in the House of Representatives."
 As a result, the Senate does not have the power to initiate bills imposing taxes.
 Furthermore, the House of Representatives holds that the Senate does not have the power to originate appropriation bills, or bills authorizing the expenditure of federal funds.

 Historically, the Senate has disputed the interpretation advocated by the House.
 However, whenever the Senate originates an appropriations bill, the House simply refuses to consider it, thereby settling the dispute in practice.
-Nevertheless, while the Senate cannot originate revenue and appropriation bills, it does retain the power to amend or reject them.
+While the Senate cannot originate revenue and appropriation bills, it retains the power to amend or reject them.
 A congressional act in 1974 established procedures to try to establish appropriate annual spending levels.

 The Government Accountability Office is an important information-gathering agency for Congress.

 Each bill goes through several stages in each house.
-The first stage involves consideration by a committee which often seeks input from relevant departments as well as requests feedback from the Government Accountability Office.
+The first stage involves consideration by a committee, which often seeks input from relevant departments as well as requests feedback from the Government Accountability Office.
 Most legislation is considered by standing committees, each of which has jurisdiction over a particular subject matter, such as Agriculture or Appropriations.
-The House has twenty standing committees; the Senate has sixteen.
+The House has twenty standing committees.
+The Senate has sixteen.
 Standing committees meet at least once each month.

 Almost all standing committee meetings for transacting business must be open to the public unless the committee votes, publicly, to close the meeting.
 Open committee meetings may be covered by the media.
 In some cases, bills may be sent to select committees, which tend to have more narrow jurisdictions than standing committees.
 If a bill is important, the committee may set a date for public hearings announced by the committee's chairman.
-Each standing and select committee is led by a chair (who belongs to the majority party) and a ranking member (who belongs to the minority party).
+Each standing and select committee is led by a chair (who belongs to the majority party) and a ranking member, who belongs to the minority party.

 Witnesses and experts can present their case for or against a bill.
 Sometimes transcripts of these meetings are made public.
 Then, a bill may go to what's called a mark-up session where committee members debate the bill's merits and may offer amendments or revisions.
 Committees are permitted to hold hearings and collect evidence when considering bills.
 They may also amend the bill, but the full house holds the power to accept or reject committee amendments.

 After considering and debating a measure, the committee votes on whether it wishes to report the measure to the full house.
 Not reporting a bill or tabling it means it has been rejected.
 If amendments to a bill are extensive, then sometimes a new bill with all the amendments built in will be written, sometimes known as a clean bill with a new number.